KalmeMarq/json-ui-editor/README.md

-# JSON UI Editor (Will be back in development soon)
+# JSON UI Editor (Probably won't be back in development soon.
+This project is useless)
 A simple test editor for minecraft bugrock json ui to do simple tests.